Salicaceae (willow family) Salix

 1’ Leaves not narrow and linear, not gray silky on both sides

-2. Bud scale free; stamens 5; ovary without hairs; petiole generally with glands; twigs red to yellow brown – Salix laevigata (red willow)
+2. Bud scale free; stamens 5; ovary without hairs; petiole generally without glands; twigs red to yellow brown – Salix laevigata (red willow)

 2’ Bud scales fused